mrismanaziz/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## Why did the cookie cry?
+It was feeling crumby.